 The Group uses forward-looking information in its measurement of ECL and in identifying significant increases in credit risk (discussed in the next section).
 The Group's statistical analysis of historical data has confirmed that the key economic variables that drive credit risk, and the ECL for the Group's financial instruments, are unemployment, Bank Rate, economic activity as measured by Gross Domestic Product (GDP), and changes in house prices.
 The Group has developed a range of future economic scenarios of these variables, drawing on external forecasts where appropriate, and calculates ECL using a base case, an upside and a downside scenario, weighted 40%, 30% and 30% respectively.
-The base case is broadly aligned to the Group's financial represents a recession during which house prices falls by 12% from peak to trough.
+The base case is broadly aligned to the Group's internal planning assumptions.

-The most significant assumptions used for the ECL estimate as at 1 July 2018, and 31 December 2018 are in the following ranges for the next ten years:
+The most significant assumptions used for the ECL estimate as at 1 July 2018, and 31 March 2019 are in the following ranges for the next ten years: